TheRealMarcusChiu/personal-website-2/content/thoughts/2025-04-23/index.md

 Job chapter 37 states - that His voice THUNDERS in marvelous ways, and he does this so that we may STOP and be in awe of all His wonders.

-Back page 1 of the Bible, when God said, “Let there be stars”.
-In just 4 words:
+When God said, “Let there be stars” on page 1.
+He in just 4 words:

-- He galactified the galaxies
+- galactified the galaxies
 - constellated the constellations
 - and scattered over a hundred million stars across the night sky
-- and He knows them by name
+- and knows them by name

 Impossible for us.
 But for God it is far too easy (as easy as it is for us to say a handful of words).